kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

 * <b>Pandas capabilities to transform and process datasets is still preserved</b>

-  <p style="text-align:justify">The analyst might have to add a few lines of code for initializing the setup with dataowner , but they would essentially use the same pandas syntax ensuring
+  <p style="text-align:justify">The analyst might have to add a few lines of code for initializing the setup with dataowner, but they would essentially use the same pandas syntax ensuring
   anybody who already knows pandas could use without having to learn anything more. </p.

 <h2>Pointers</h2>
 <p style="text-align:justify">Every query executed remotely gives a pointer object to the analyst.
-This pointer object is a reference to the actual object that lives on the dataowner's server.These pointers could be transformed and used the same way , the underlying object could be used.
-When a operation is performed on the pointer , the transformation occurs remotely on the object the pointer points to.
+This pointer object is a reference to the actual object that lives on the dataowner's server.These pointers could be transformed and used the same way, the underlying object could be used.
+When a operation is performed on the pointer, the transformation occurs remotely on the object the pointer points to.
 The analyst could fetch the actual result of the pointer by calling get() on the pointer object.
-But , the actual results are retrieved only if the result is an aggregate result.
+But, the actual results are retrieved only if the result is an aggregate result.
 The analyst is restricted from looking at rows or columns of dataset. </p>

 <h1> Simple Example</h1>